Gl1tchs/Gl1tchs/README.md

 # Herzlich Willkommen!

-I am a CS student who is curious about such fields as computers and it's architectures as well as physics and graphics.
+I am a CS student who is interested in such fields as computers, physics, mathematics, and graphics.

 **Contact Info:** berkeumtbiricik@gmail.com